Fouzi Lekjaa

-Biography
+Since his appointment in 2017, he has overseen the management of the Mohammed VI Football Complex, inaugurated in 2019 in the presence of King Mohammed VI.
+In 2023, he was again designated to chair the Committee in charge of the joint candidacy of Morocco, Spain and Portugal for the organization of the 2030 World Cup.

+Fouzi Lekjaa has been serving in the Akhannouch administration as the Minister Delegate in charge of the Budget since 2021.
+As soon as he was hired, he was in charge of allocating the 10 billion dirhams earmarked for financing the special programme intended to lessen the consequences of delayed rains in accordance with High Royal Directives.

+Early life

-Fouzi Lekjaa was born in Berkane on 23 July 1970, to a middle-class family.
+Fouzi Lekjaa was born in Berkane on 23 July 1970, to a middle-class Amazigh family.
 He spent his childhood in this city where he obtained his baccalaureate before starting higher studies in Rabat.
 His father is a former Arabic teacher who started his career in Berkane.

 As he specialized in sports and a graduate in agricultural engineering from the National School of Administration, Lekjaa began his career as a financial inspector.
 He was appointed head of the agricultural sector and compensation division at the budget department of the finance ministry in 2000.
 In the same year, he took on a role in the technical staff of the RS Berkane team, an amateur club playing in the Moroccan third division.
 He takes part in the club's infrastructure projects and gradually builds governance, organization and professionalization of the club with the help of his financial resources.

 Its improvement work allows the validation of several lawns in the Berkane region as well as the development of several amateur clubs in the best conditions.
 Lekjaa gained notoriety in 2009 when he became the manager of his hometown club, the Berkane Sports Renaissance.
 It sets up a training center based in the same city for young talents evolving in the city, but also elsewhere in Morocco.

+Administrative career

 Entry into the management of RS Berkane

 In 2009, Lekjaa was appointed president of the Berkane Sports Renaissance Club.

 Having created financial stability within the club, several sponsors come forward.
 In two seasons, he managed to get his club up to Botola Pro, from which the club had been absent since 1984.
 RS Berkane knew in such a short time a huge margin of financial and sporting progress.

 Lekjaa quickly created a bond of friendship with Ilyas El Omari, club president at Chabab Rif Al Hoceima, who also has the same background as him.